PataphysicalSociety/soupault.app/site/blog/three-years-of-soupault.md

 Everyone knows that I'm a huge fan of the OCaml programming language, but I'm not advocating it for every use case.
-I wanted the new SSG to be extensible, so I was considering Python or JS, but alas—none of HTML parsers I found for those languages was sufficiently fast and sufficiently good at element tree modification.
+I wanted the new SSG to be extensible, so I was considering Python or JS, but alas—none of HTML parsers I found for those languages were sufficiently fast and sufficiently good at element tree modification.

 [Lambda Soup](https://github.com/aantron/lambdasoup), an OCaml library, met both requirements.
 In fact, when it comes to rewriting element trees, in some areas it's even better than